-The patient, following a clinical decision, requires a procedure from the Recommended for Admission Procedures (RAP) list3.
+The patient, following a clinical decision, requires a procedure from the Recommended for Admission Procedures (RAP) list.
 Procedures from the RAP list are considered to be sufficiently complex to require an in-patient admission.
+The RAP list is only accessible via the Queensland Health Intranet - https://qheps.health.qld.gov.au/hsu/datacollections#qhapdc [accessed 15 August 2023].